pouro-cesga/ore-climate-website/_posts/2019-07-26-Create-conda-environment-in-Jupyter.md

 ## launch Jupyter

-Lauch Jupyter lab and you should see you new kernel `my_env-jupyter` from the kernel dropdown.
+Lauch Jupyter lab and you should see you new kernel `My-Jupyter-Env` from the kernel dropdown.

 ```bash
 (my_env) $ jupyter lab